willh89/Trillo-Project/README.md

 ### About <a name = "about"></a>

-The key objective of this project was to build a responsive landing page by using Flexbox in CSS.
-This project helped me comprehend the best practices of postioning, spacing, and alignment
+The objective of this project was to build a responsive booking site using Flexbox in CSS.
+This project helped me comprehend the best practices of positioning, spacing, and alignment.

-In addition to learning flexbox, SVG icons were also used throughout this project as well as the BEM methodology, CSS variables, various animations and a responsive design to ensure the site was accessible on all devices.
+SVG i(vectors) icons were also used throughout, as well as the BEM methodology, CSS variables, miscellaneous animations and a responsive design to ensure the site was accessible on all devices.

 ### Requirements